MicrosoftDocs/fabric-docs/docs/data-science/semantic-link-validate-data.md

 ---
-title: Validate functional dependencies in data with semantic link
+title: Validate functional dependencies in data with semantic link (preview)
 description: Explore and validate functional dependencies in data with semantic link and Microsoft Fabric. ms.reviewer: mopeakande
 reviewer: msakande